aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

     # After the first chunk, we need to append records
     if_table_exists = "append"
 ```
 Notice that we are amending the `if_table_exists` variable after the first run.
-Otherwise, we would constantly be replacing the table with the latest chunk from the csv file.
+Otherwise, we would replace the table with the latest chunk from the csv file on each iteration.

 ### Passing dtypes
 Polars, by default, will use the first 100 rows of data to infer the data type of each column.
-If the first 100 rows are null or the entries are ambiguous, the dtype defaults to string.
-Additionally, if we have lots of columns or if we ask Polars to check more than 100 rows (through the infer_schema_length parameter), this could impact ingestion performance.
+If the first 100 rows are null, or the entries are ambiguous, the dtype defaults to string.
+If we have lots of columns or if we ask Polars to check more than 100 rows (through the `infer_schema_length` parameter), this could impact ingestion performance.
 Finally, Polars tends to prefer larger memory data types than smaller (though I can't find this exactly in their documenation).
 It seems to default to Int64 for rows which might only contain 1 and 2.

 To prevent this and improvement performance, we can pass Polars the data types of our fields from the csv file.
-For this, we use the dtypes parameter in the `read_csv` and `read_csv_batched` functions.
+For this, we use the `dtypes` parameter in the `read_csv` and `read_csv_batched` functions.
 In python, the `dtypes` param should be of `OrderedDict` Type.
 For the yellow taxi data, it might look like this
 ```python
 # Batch the csv file for reading later
 from collections import OrderedDict